feng42/Learning_Notes/math/stat21.md

 	compute
 		CI(95%) = _X +- 1.96 * SEM	//normal
 	explain
-		if is about sampling and distribution, the real value of data is dixed
+		if is about sampling and distribution, the real value of data is fixed

 # Resampling and simulation